-Evelyn has over 12 years of experience in litigation and resolving disputes and has a broad practice in commercial, public and criminal law.
+Evelyn has over 12 years of experience in litigation and resolving disputes and has a broad practice, predominantly in commercial, public and common law.

-Evelyn is also available to appear in relation to criminal matters involving administrative law or the Charter of Human Rights and Responsibilities, criminal breaches of the Corporations Act or work health and safety laws as well as fraud and environmental, building and planning offences.
+Evelyn is also available to appear in relation to criminal offences, criminal matters involving administrative law or the Charter of Human Rights and Responsibilities, criminal breaches of the Corporations Act or work health and safety laws as well as fraud and environmental, building and planning offences.
 Evelyn is also a holder of an Indictable Crime Certificate (ICC).

-Evelyn teaches regularly at Leo Cussen Institute, including in advocacy and administrative law and at RMIT University in Civil Procedure.
-She has previously lectured in administrative law at Australian Catholic University.
+Evelyn also teaches regularly at Leo Cussen Institute, including in advocacy and administrative law and at RMIT University in Civil Procedure.
+She has previously lectured in administrative law with Professor Spencer Zifcak at Australian Catholic University.
 She also regularly contributes to the Contracts Law chapter of the Fitzroy Legal Service Law Handbook.

 Prior to coming to the Bar, Evelyn was Senior Associate to the Honourable Justice Almond in the Supreme Court of Victoria.
 She practised for four years as a solicitor at Clayton Utz in the Litigation and Dispute Resolution team, during which she was also seconded to Justice Connect Homeless Law.

-Evelyn has worked for over 10 years with various not-for-profit organisations.
-While completing her undergraduate degree, Evelyn founded and co-directed the Human Rights Arts and Film Festival and is currently Chair of the board.
-She is a regular presenter on Right Now Radio, a human rights focused podcast on Triple R. She is also a member of the Victorian Bar's Human Rights Committee.
+Evelyn has also worked for well over 15 years with various not-for-profit organisations.
+While completing her undergraduate degree, Evelyn founded and co-directed the Human Rights Arts and Film Festival and was Chairperson of the board until 2021.

 Evelyn read with Hamish Redd and her senior mentor was Peter Gray QC.